nimbly/minion/README.md

 * **strategy** [string] Comma separated list of tasks to run, in the order specified.
 * **servers** [array] Array of servers to deploy to
+* **preDeploy** [string] Comma separated list of tasks to run before the deploy happens.
+These tasks will be run on the local machine (i.e. not remotely).
+* **postDeploy** [string] Comma separate list of tasks to run after the deploy happens.
+These tasks will be run on the local machine (i.e. not remotely).

 For example:

 ```yml
 environments: